 - Research & Critical Thinking

-During the 2nd year you focus in more depth on your chosen specialisation.
+During the 2nd year, you focus in more depth on your chosen specialization.
 A vital aspect of doing business in an international setting is being able to understand other cultures.
 So an essential part of this course is developing cultural awareness and building up a solid international network.
-In the second year, you will choose your specialisation: Marketing & Sales, Management, Finance, or Supply Chain Management.
+In the second year, you will choose your specialization: Marketing & Sales, Management, Finance, or Supply Chain Management.

-In the Management specialisation you learn how to support and advise businesses to tackle the changes of today’s globalising world.
+In the Management specialization, you learn how to support and advise businesses to tackle the changes in today’s globalizing world.
 Themes covered are E-business, sustainability, change management, innovation, leadership, project management and new types of businesses.
 You also study either Dutch, German, French or Spanish and learn to communicate in this language for business purposes.